CURATED SERIES FROM THE ARCHIVE

 Berlin, 2008 Arts & Culture

-In 2008, the Turkish dance company Anadolu Ateşi staged its powerful production “Troy” in Berlin.
+In 2008, the renowned Turkish dance company Anadolu Ateşi (Fire of Anatolia) brought its monumental production “Troy” to Berlin as part of its international tour.

 © Çiğdem Hızkan — Reporting & Photography